iterative/dvc.org/static/docs/get-started/example-versioning.md

 `dvc add` is appropriate when you need to keep track of different versions of datasets or model files that come and are updated from external sources.
-The `data` directory above (with cats and dogs images) is a good example.
+The `data/` directory above (with cats and dogs images) is a good example.

 On the other hand, there are files that are a result of running some code.
 In our example, please notice that `train.py` produces binary files (e.g.